 I have been Director of Arts & Health South West since 2010.
 I’m very proud of the organisation and very grateful to our staff and trustees for all their incredible work.
-The Culture, Health and Wellbeing international conferences in 2013 and 2017 have been highlights as well as recent projects such as Music for a While and Alternative Visions.
+The Culture, Health and Wellbeing international conferences in 2013, 2017 and 2021 have been highlights as well as recent projects such as Community Connections and Alternative Visions.
 I really enjoy working with colleagues across the region and I hope our collaborative work on a regional strategy will help support the whole field to develop.

 I believe that creativity is at the heart of human flourishing and I am on a mission to ensure more people can experience the benefits for their health and wellbeing.
 My world has expanded vastly through working with the All-Party Parliamentary Group on Arts, Health and Wellbeing.
 The Creative Health report and all the subsequent developments have been a roller coaster ride.
 These days my work is often removed from direct engagement with participants, but their stories and experiences are at the heart of everything we do.

 I have been at Arts and Health South West since November 2015.
 I work for AHSW part-time, and on my other days I have a freelance illustration practice.
 What I love about working for AHSW is the sense of friendship across distances (we all work from home), the feeling of helping people and joining people up, and the sense of scale and impact of the work.